freenas/freenas-docs/userguide/contribute.rst

 .. figure:: images/contribute-github-editor.png

-   GitHub online editor
+   GitHub Online Editor

-There are numerous :literal:`msgid ""` and :literal:`msgstr ""` entries
+There are numerous :literal:`msgid ""` and :literal:`msgstr ""`
-in the file.
+entries in the file.
 Read  the :literal:`msgid` text and enter the translation between the :literal:`msgstr` quotes.

 Scroll to the bottom of the page when finished entering translations.
 Enter a descriptive title and summary of changes for the edits and set